mperignon/2016-02-04-Flagstaff/lessons/python/05-WebServices.md

 SyntaxError: invalid token
 ~~~

-An integer cannot start with a zero, so Python doesn't know what we mean and produces a Syntax Error.
+An integer cannot start with a zero so Python doesn't know what we mean and returns a Syntax Error.
 Let's rewrite the station number as a string by putting it in quotes (single or double both work):

 ~~~ {.python}
 station = '09380000'